Is an Iowa Wrongful Death Case the Right Option for You?

 - How to start a lawsuit.
 You must fulfill specific requirements in order to begin a case in court.

 - What evidence you need to build a strong case.
 The necessary evidence will vary, but could include evidence of the defendant’s negligence, your family’s economic loss, or your family’s suffering.

 - What kind of expert witnesses you may need.
 Experts who can prove what happened to your loved one or the value of your damages may be important to your fair and full recovery.

 Today, we invite you to contact our attorneys.
 We have more than two centuries of combined legal experience and we can use that experience to settle your case fairly and quickly.
 Often, we can settle wrongful death claims out of court because insurance companies know about our track record and they know that we will not rest until we have justice for our grieving clients.

-To learn more, please schedule a free and confidential consultation with our Iowa wrongful death attorneys today by filling out the contact form on this website or by calling us directly at 800-800-5678.
+To learn more, please schedule a free and confidential consultation with our Des Moines wrongful death lawyers today by filling out the contact form on this website or by calling us directly at 800-800-5678.